mobxjs/mobx/docs/refguide/computed-with-args.md

 The `computed` annotation can only be used on getters, which don't take arguments.
 What about computations that do take arguments?
-Take the below example of a React component that renders a specific Item, and the application supports multi-selection.
+Take the below example of a React component that renders a specific `Item`, and the application supports multi-selection.

 How can we implement a derivation like `store.isSelected(item.id)`?